(fruit of the serviceberry tree)

-9. Proper pruning can influence flowering and fruiting, be sure to have a basic understanding of pruning before harvesting from fruit producing trees like peach or hawthorn blossoms.
+9. Proper pruning can influence flowering and fruiting, be sure to have a basic understanding of pruning before harvesting from fruit producing trees like peach or hawthorn.

-10. Make sure to always clean your felcos or loppers with rubbing alcohol before using, you can unknowingly spread disease or pests with uncleaned tools.
+10. Make sure to always clean your felcos or loppers with rubbing alcohol before and after using, you can unknowingly spread disease or pests with uncleaned tools.

 11. Use what you harvest!

 Lastly, the learning is a never ending process!
 These are really basic first steps into harvesting tree medicine.
 So much experience can be gleaned on your own with a journal, binoculars, a couple great tree identification books, and enthusiasm.
 It can also be really helpful to take workshops or classes to get a better grasp on trees and caring for trees.
 Get to know your local arborists and herbalists as well!
 They are a treasure trove of material and knowledge.